 This was a project at the 2014 HackIllinois Hackathon.

-I'm currently working as a full-stack developer intern at Indiegogo, with an emphasis on iOS development.
-Unlike typical internships, I'm not given a specific project, but instead work as a full member of a scrum team.
-So far, I've done work in payments, written behavior driven tests, researched mobile frameworks, with more to come.
+I worked as a full-stack developer intern at Indiegogo, with an emphasis on iOS development.
+Unlike typical internships, I wasn't given a specific project, but instead work as a full member of a scrum team.
+I completed stories in payments, written behavior driven tests, researched mobile frameworks, and more.

-Delta Lab is my primary commitment during the school year.
+Delta Lab was my primary commitment during the school year.
 I'm constantly involved in either [designing, developing, doing, conducting, writing] research [projects, applications, studies, papers], and so on.
 I've hacked on Glass, ran user studies, transcribed hours worth of my own interviews (incredibly tiring), and flown to South Korea to talk about my projects.
-I anticipate staying with Delta Lab and working with my advisor, Haoqi Zhang, until graduation.
+I learned an incredible amount working with my advisor, Haoqi Zhang.

 I worked as a freelance developer creating Speakamos (for project details, see above).
 My responsibilities here included designing and developing the website and regularly meeting with project stakeholders about any changes in direction or features requests.